 The education sector tells a similarly grim story.
 Overcrowded classrooms, particularly in urban areas where class sizes can swell to 200 students, leave children with little chance for quality learning.
 Shortages in staff and educational resources are widespread, and the absence of water, electricity and safe school facilities further diminishes the learning environment.
 Rural students can endure long commutes, while urban students often struggle with safety issues on their way to school.
-As both urban and rural families struggle to afford rising education costs, this often has a disproportionate impact on girls.
+As both urban and rural families struggle to afford rising education costs, this often has a disproportionate impact on girls, as they are often the first to be withdrawn from school.

 As public services deteriorate, the unpaid care burden on women and girls is surging.
 Women in urban areas report shouldering an additional 20 to 28 hours of care work each week, similar in rural households.
-Time that could be spent on recreational, economic or educational pursuits is consumed in navigating the breakdown of essential public services through increased childcare and caregiving for sick family members, without supportive public sector systems.
+Time that could be spent on rest or recreational, economic or educational pursuits is consumed in subsidising and navigating the breakdown of essential public services through increased childcare and caregiving for sick family members, without supportive public sector systems.

 Decreased government investment in public health and education shifts the burden onto individuals, forcing users to bear rising costs - the most regressive way to finance public services.
 Communities criticise government mismanagement and regressive taxation policies that under-tax the wealthiest individuals and corporations while over-taxing ordinary people.
-The call for change is clear: fund essential public services through progressive taxation measures, recruit more health and education workers ensuring they earn a living wage, and build climate-resilient infrastructure.
+The call for change is clear: fund essential public services through progressive taxation measures, recruit more health workers and teachers ensuring they earn a living wage, and build climate-resilient infrastructure.
 Without these reforms, the decline of critical public services will only deepen the cycle of inequality and suffering.